guruskill/70-535/Labs/readme.md

 # 70-535 Architecting Azure Solutions Exam Preparation

 ## Key Information
-### Q: Do I need to do all the labs?
+### Q: <b>Do I need to do all the labs?</b>
 **A:** No, however, as you do more labs, you strongly increase your likelihood of passing the exam!
-Target minimum of 2-3 per session, maybe a couple more for the big target areas (20-25% topics)
+Target minimum of 2-3 per session topic area, maybe a couple more for the big target areas (20-25% topics)

 **You may have to click on “How To” in the left Navigation pane to get to the step-by-step on some Lab links**